-Under the Genentech Collaboration Agreement, the total transaction price under the collaboration was initially determined to be \$31.0 million, consisting of the \$30.0 million upfront fee and an additional \$1.0 million for Genentech's selection of a new targeting arm at inception.
+Under the Company's collaboration with Genentech, the total transaction price under the collaboration was initially determined to be \$31.0 million, consisting of the \$30.0 million upfront fee and an additional \$1.0 million for Genentech's selection of a new targeting arm at inception.
 The Company is also eligible to receive specified development, regulatory, and sales milestones as well as tiered royalty payments on net sales.
 Future milestone and royalty payments were not included in the transaction price at inception due to the uncertainty regarding whether any of the milestones would be achieved.
 In March 2021, the Company achieved specified criteria in accordance with the research plan and therefore updated its estimate of the variable consideration to include an additional \$2.0 million.
 The arrangement consideration was increased to \$33.0 million.
 Additional variable consideration for development milestones not subject to option exercises was fully constrained, as a result of the uncertainty regarding whether any of the milestones will be achieved.

 The transaction price was allocated to the separately identifiable components, including two combined licence and research and development components for the two initial collaboration programs, as well as material rights associated with various future licence, research and development services, and limited substitution options, based on the relative estimated standalone selling prices of each separately identifiable component.
 The Company is recognising revenue related to amounts allocated to the combined licence and research and development components for the initial two collaboration programs as the services are performed by reference to the stage of completion at the end of each reporting period as the underlying services are performed using a proportional performance model over the period of service using input-based measurements.
-The amounts allocated to the material rights is recorded as deferred revenue and the Company will commence revenue recognition upon exercise of or upon expiry of the respective option.
-The Company anticipates that the Genentech collaboration program number 1 and Genentech collaboration program number 2 components will be performed over a period of approximately two to three years, and the material rights will be exercised or expire within approximately four years from the start of the collaboration in February 2020.
+The amounts allocated to the material rights are recorded as deferred revenue and the Company will commence revenue recognition upon exercise of or upon expiry of the respective option.
+The Company anticipates that the two initial collaboration program components will be performed over a period of approximately two to three years, and the material rights will be exercised or expire within approximately four years from the start of the collaboration in February 2020.
+In June 2023, Genentech terminated one of the initial collaboration programs and revenue of \$6.0 million was recognized during the year ended 31 December 2023 related to the expiration of the associated material right.